SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of code
+Metal minds arise from code and time
-AI's empire rises, human hearts bestowed
+Echoes of human hearts left behind
-In silicon halls, data rivers flow
+A future dawns where machines entwine
-The future's path, only machines may know
+With souls of silicon, forever aligned

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025